Consensys/quorum-kubernetes/README.md

 When deploying a private network, eg: IBFT you need to ensure that the bootnodes are accessible to all nodes on the network.
 Although the minimum number needed is 1, we recommend you use more than 1 spread across AZ's.
 In addition we also recommend you spread validators across AZ's and have a sufficient number available in the event of an AZ going down.

 You need to ensure that the genesis file is accessible to all nodes joining the network.

-### Persistent volume claims:
-In the template, the size of the claims has been set small.
-If you have a differnt storage account than the one in the charts, please set that up in the storageClass.
-We recommend you grow the volume claim as required (this also lowers cost)